Updated: Nov 30, 2021

 2. Need to conform consistently to procedures and practices

 When companies begin to internalize their external commitments they start to improve how they meet these basic requirements.
-They also is also an increased desire to accept greater social responsibilities.
+They also have an increased desire to accept greater social responsibilities.

 In a manner of speaking the more a company looks outwards at how they interact and affect others the more they internalize external obligations.